VUnit/vunit/docs/check/user_guide.rst

 The last part of the message provides an error context to help debugging.
 Such a context is only given if that provides extra information.
 In the case of a failing ``check`` we know that the input boolean is false so there is no need to provide that information.
-The context may also be different between passed and error messages.
+The context may also be different between pass and error messages.
 For example, a pass message from ``check_equal`` looks like this:

 .. code-block:: console

-    1000 ps - check - PASSED - Comparing output pixel with reference model - Got 1111_1010 (250).
+    1000 ps - check - PASS - Comparing output pixel with reference model - Got 1111_1010 (250).

 Redundancy is avoided by excluding the expected value which is the same as the value received.